graphql/graphql-spec/spec/Section 7 -- Response.md

  * Null

-Serialization formats which can represent an ordered map should preserve the order of requested fields as defined by query execution.
+Serialization formats which can represent an ordered map should preserve the order of requested fields as defined by {CollectFields()} in the Execution section.
 Serialization formats which can only represent unordered maps should retain this order grammatically (such as JSON).

 Producing a response where fields are represented in the same order in which they appear in the request improves human readability during debugging and